yosemitebandit/vebsite/content/notes/os.md

 basics:

 * running processes put their data in main memory, usually RAM
-* memory is, for historical reasons, measured in binary unites (e.g. gibibytes, or 2^30 bytes)
+* memory is, for historical reasons, measured in binary units (e.g. gibibytes, or 2^30 bytes)
 * each byte in main memory has a physical address -- in a 1GiB system the highest valid address is 2^30 - 1: `0x03ff ffff`

 virtual memory:

 * OSs provide virtual memory, the size of which is determined by the OS and the hardware: in 32 bit systems the virtual address space runs from `0` to `0xffff ffff` (2^32 bytes),